Studio-Lovelies/GameGrumpsJointJustice/README.md

 - C to press on cross examinations
 - Press Enter while in the Court Record to present evidence
 - Press Escape to pause and unpause the game
-- Press End when the game is paused to go back to the title menu